Custom matchers

 // expect(9).toBeEven(); // This would fail

-}In this example, toBeEven is defined on Expectation<int>, so it will only be available when expect() is called with an int.
-Inside the matcher, self.value holds the integer 10.
+}Here, toBeEven is defined on Expectation<int>, so it is available only after expect() receives an int.
+Inside the matcher, self.value holds that integer, e.g., 10.

 import "@acton/testing/expect"